-Alameda County Supervisor District 1 This race has already been the East Bay’s most punishing for months.
-The Alameda County race for District 1 supervisor pits candidates from both halves of the roughly equal east county and Fremont district.
-Amazingly,… Read More ›
+Alameda County Supervisor District 1 Alameda County District 1 supervisorial candidates, Fremont Councilmember Vinnie Bacon and Dublin Mayor David Haubert at an Aug.
+17 virtual candidate forum.
+This race has already been the East Bay's most punishing for months.
+The Alameda County race for District 1 supervisor pits candidates from both halves of the roughly … Continue reading East Bay’s Top 10 November races to watch

 People dying at Santa Rita Jail.
 Seems fine, says Alameda County grand jury.